Arvtesh/UnityFx.DependencyInjection/README.md

 ## Synopsis

 *UnityFx.DependencyInjection* is a lightweight ASP.NET-like dependency injection framework for Unity.
-It provides an implementation of [IServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider) interface and a lot of tools for dependency management.
-It only supports constructor injection.
+It provides an implementation of [IServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider) interface and many tools for dependency management.
 The project has an API very similar to [ASP.NET](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).

 ## Getting Started
 ### Prerequisites